Knowledge & Memory

 GET/circles/:id/memoryRead the circle’s shared memory

-PUT/circles/:id/memoryWrite or append to memory
+PUT/circles/:id/memoryWrite or append to memory (mode: replace or append)

 Events